textpattern/textpattern.github.io/development/admin-side-plugin-tutorial.md

 You've created a new **Extensions** sub-panel for your plugin, but now you need to give the plugin a function to execute when that sub-panel is selected.
 To understand what goes on here let's take some time out to reveal Textpattern *events* and *steps*.

-For the purposes here, think of an event as a menu item under the **Extensions** region in the Textpattern admin-side UI (i.e. a sub-panel).
+For the purposes here, think of an event as a menu item under the **Extensions** region in the Textpattern administration-side UI (i.e. a sub-panel).
 Every menu item has its own `event` and there are some built-in ones under each of the menus.
 For example, the **Content** menu item houses events 'article', 'file' and 'image'; the **Presentation** menu has events 'section' and 'page', and so on.

 There are no built-in panels on the **Extensions** panel so you define them.
 In this case, we've told the system, using `register_tab()`, that your panel (your *event*) is known as **abc_admin_hello_world** (what users will see as **My hello plugin**).
 So when you target a particular event inside some PHP in the plugin, you tell Textpattern to execute code when someone visits your panel.